Curriculum and Rotations

 Second and third year fellows will complete rotations in PICC lines and on sedation service as skill-building modules.

-To support the development of their scholarly work, we provide increasing protected time for research during all three years of training to address the requirements for ABP board certification.
+To support the development of their scholarly work, we provide increasing protected time for research during all three years of fellowship to address the requirements for ABP board certification.
 Many of our fellows have sufficiently progressed in their scholarly activity to present at a national conference during their second year of training.
 During the third year of training, each fellow completes his/her scholarly work product, obtaining signoff from their Scholarship Oversight Committee (SOC) members; this fulfills a major requirement for board eligibility.

 Educational activities provide trainees the forum to discuss the complex ethical, social, and other issues that occur in caring for seriously or terminally ill children, so that they may incorporate this knowledge into clinical practice.